 - What do we not know?

 - One main area of debate is about how space exploration helps our struggle to protect the Earth.
-Naomi Alderman thinks that an appreciation our place in the greater Universe inspires us to take care of Earth But others say the value of space exploration is chiefly about gazing outwards, looking for new planets to inhabit as the population on Earth continues to grow.
+Naomi Alderman thinks that an appreciation of context – of our place in the greater Universe – will inspire us to take care of the Earth.
+But others say the value of space exploration is chiefly about gazing outwards – about looking for new planets to colonise as the population on Earth continues to grow.

 - Scientists who studies the stars, planets, and other natural objects in space.
-The Hubble telescope was named after Edwin Hubble (1889-1953), a famous astronomer who worked out the rate of the Universe’s expansion.
+The Hubble telescope was named after Edwin Hubble (1889-1953), a famous astronomer who determined the rate of the Universe’s expansion.